Deputy Marriage Commissioner for the Day

 When and where is this service offered?

-This service is available anytime throughout the year at the Clerk-Recorder office in San Luis Obispo or Atascadero during regular business hours except during County observed holidays.
+This service is available anytime throughout the year at the Clerk-Recorder office in San Luis Obispo during regular business hours except during County observed holidays.
 You may also submit your application via mail.

 Location, directions and hours of operation